aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/chartseriesgroup/_index.md

 Applies only to series groups of the [ChartSeriesType.BUBBLE](../../com.aspose.words/chartseriestype/\#BUBBLE) and [ChartSeriesType.BUBBLE\_3\_D](../../com.aspose.words/chartseriestype/\#BUBBLE-3-D) types.

 The range of acceptable values is from 0 to 300 inclusive.
+The default value is 100.

  **Examples:**